-All Android users face the issue of a large collection of files on their device over time, which often become unmanageable.
-With these Android file manager apps, you can easily manage your files, save space on your device and get them organized.
-With these apps not only can you find any file within seconds, but you also have the option to move files between various storage options, on and off your device quickly.
+All Android users face an extensive collection of files on their devices over time, which often becomes unmanageable.
+With Android file manager apps, you can easily manage your files, save space on your device, and get them organized.
+So, most users lookout for the best file manager for Android to suit their needs.

 2. Ghost Commander

 This app is one of the best Android file managers available on the Google Play Store.
 It has a unique dual-pane view.
 The user interface offers flexibility to copy and move files from one panel to another with ease.

 The Ghost Commander management app is fully customizable and allows you to sort files by name, extension, size, or date.
 As the best file manager for android, it will enable users to also change file owner and permissions (in root mode) and make shortcuts for internal storage folders and locations.
 It supports the ZIP archive, in which you can create and extract a ZIP file and even view it without extracting it.

 Amaze File Manager is a lightweight and simple file manager app with a clean interface.
 It is apt for those looking for a basic file manager app with all the necessary features.

 The features include cloud services support, inbuilt database reader, ZIP/RAR reader, Apk reader, text reader, multiple themes with beautiful icons, much more for your android device.
 For advanced users, Amaze File Manager comes with a Root Folder.
 It also has other essential features such as copy, paste, compress, delete file, and transfer files.

 Files by Google is the best file manager for Android and a great option to go with if you want to receive accurate recommendations on managing files on your smartphone/android device.
 The basic feature of the Google file manager includes search, access, save, move, share and delete file.
 You can also transfer files on a mobile device.